Shaped/keiboard/README.md

   inputClass: null,     // restricts keiboard to showing up only when elements of this class are focussed
   theme: 'dark',        // keiboard theme, dark is only working at the moment
   displaySpecialKeys: false,   // whether to display keys like alt, meta, control, etc..
+  qwertyShowNumbers: true,     // whether or not to show the top row of numbers on the qwerty layout
-  singleKeySpread: true        // determines whether or not to add an additional class to each key button (allowing the key to have a minimum-width and 'spread-out')
+  singleKeySpread: true,       // determines whether or not to add an additional class to each key button (allowing the key to have a minimum-width and 'spread-out')
+  shiftSingle: true            // whether or not to return to lower-case after pressing a key on upper-case (ie: does shift act like a capslock?)
 };

 var keiboard = new Keiboard(keiboardOptions);